 The second point can be found by choosing a different value for X and making calculations, for example for the function in figure 1, if we consider X = 2, the result of f (X) is equal to 2.

-Ordinate to the origin
+Ordinate of the origin

 It is the value of the function when X = 0, graphically it is the point where the function cuts off the vertical axis known as the ordinate axis.
 This point is known as the ordinate to the origin.